TurkeyMcMac/jdibs/README.md

 # Jude's Drop In Build Script

-This is a dependency-aware build system for simple C/C++ projects.
-Unlike a Makefile, it naturally allows builds of multiple optimization levels at once, e.g. 'debug' and 'release'.
+This is a dependency-aware build system for simple C/C++ projects that integrates with Makefiles.
+Unlike a plain Makefile, it naturally allows builds of multiple optimization levels at once, e.g. 'debug' and 'release'.
 I have written it so that no external dependencies other than Perl are required; just put the file `compile` into your project root.
 The system unfortunately only works on Unix.

 ## Usage